MarkEWaite/JENKINS-5724-many-branches/README.md

 build unstable if `git.*rev-parse.*branch-[0-9][0-9]` is visible in the build log.
 Then I created 100 branches in the repository named branch-00 to branch-99.`

+I had the post-receive hook incorrectly configured.
+It was not listing the correct repository URL.